Goonw4re/goonware/README.md

 - Keep video resolution below 720p for smooth performance
 - Split media packages by theme or content type
 - Use the system tray icon to quickly access controls

+## 🔄 Updating & Uninstalling

+### Updating
+1. Download the latest installer
+2. Run the installer over your existing installation
+3. Your settings and custom media files will be preserved

+### Uninstalling
+1. Use "Add or Remove Programs" in Windows settings
+2. Find GOONWARE and click "Uninstall"
+3. Follow the uninstallation wizard
+4. All files and registry entries will be removed